ahmadchatha/hwsubs/README.md

 - more documentation.
 - more robust filtering.
 - tailor API to frontend requirements.
 - have restrictions (students should submit 1 submission/assignment).
+- store/manage the homework doc on S3.